AaronAdelman/Date-O-Rama/README.md

 # Date-O-Rama

-This is a date/time program which does things which Apple’s software does not do.
+This is an in-progress date/time program for macOS, iOS, iPadOS, and watchOS which does things which Apple’s software does not do.

 * Localized dates and times in every supported language
 * Multiple locations, including Mars